vuola/UH_NumericalMethods/README.md

 `tar -xvjf eigen-3.4.0.tar.bz2`

-Installation instructions are in file `<repository root>/eigen-3.4.0/INSTALL`.
-Following these instructions with CMake build tool:
+Eigen installation instructions are located in file `<repository root>/eigen-3.4.0/INSTALL`.
+You can apply these instructions for CMake build system as follows:

 `mkdir eigen3`